Frequently Asked Questions

 Yes.
 This deal is better for Calgarians, The City, and the region for several reasons:

 • City revenue opportunities.
-This agreement provides future land development opportunities.
-The City of Calgary will receive the financial proceeds should CSEC exercise the option to purchase additional land parcels.
-Additionally, future developments, including retail, commercial, hospitality, etc. would generate new property taxes, which would be reinvested into the Rivers District and Culture + Entertainment District through the Community Revitalization Levy (CRL).
+The agreement provides future land development opportunities.
+If CSEC chooses to purchase additional land parcels, The City will receive the proceeds.
+Future developments, including retail, commercial, hospitality, etc. would generate new property taxes.
+These taxes would be reinvested into The Rivers District and The Culture + Entertainment District through the Community Revitalization Levy (CRL).

 What are the City revenue opportunities?